trisulnsm/dinodoc/trisuldocs/docs/ug/ha/index.md

 The topology is described below.

 - Probe 0 and Probe 1 are production probes.
 The total load Is distributed to the two probes.
-4 IGW each
+4IGWeach
 - Probe 2 is the HA standby probe for both Probe 0 and Probe 1 (N+1 HA configuration)
 - Probe 0 and Probe 2 share a Virtual IP Address VIP1, Probe 1 and Probe 2 shared a virtual IP VIP2
 - On Probe0 or Probe1 failure, LB forwards traffic to Probe2 (the HA probe).
 Probe2 takes over as the new Probe-X that failed, The rest of the dataflow is not impacted.